|Our Annual Report is available for Download... Click Here

-We acquired by donation a small piece of property, roughly 5,000 square feet in size, on Cedar Island that abuts an existing property we own.
-The total acreage now owned by the Trust is 878.37 acres.
+The Trust acquired no new properties during this past year.
+The total acreage owned by the Trust remains at 878.37 acres.
 The list of properties held by the Trust is attached to this report.
 The Trust also owns conservation easements on five privately owned parcels representing approximately 3 acres.

 STEWARDSHIP OF LAND

-Vice President Frank Byrne continued as chair of our Land Management Committee, which includes Dana Whitney, Greg Mirando and Gary Stevens.
+Vice President Frank Byrne continued as chair of our Land Management Committee, which includes Dana Whitney and Gary Stevens.
 Frank and his land management committee, along with our volunteers, continued their regular monthly work days held on the second Saturday of every month from 8 a.m. to 10 a.m. at various properties as listed on our Website.

 OUTREACH AND EDUCATIONAL EFFORTS